l-ohman/l-ohman/readme.md

 # hi, i'm jake! 🤠

-I am a fullstack developer currently based in Texas.
+I am a Fullstack Developer based in Texas.
 I'm very passionate about building accessible and maintainable software, and I especially enjoy working on projects related to geography, music, and video games.
-Currently I am looking for full-time employment—feel free to reach out if you think I'd be a good fit for your company. _(And yes, I am open to relocation!)_
+Currently I am working at the Human-AI Interaction lab at UT Austin, building sites to showcase ongoing and completed research projects.

 To contact me or take a more in-depth look at my projects, check the links below: